 In November 2018, YUPELRI was approved by the FDA for the maintenance treatment of patients with COPD.
 Following shipments into commercial channel in late 2018, we and Viatris formally launched our sales and marketing efforts in early 2019.
 As described above and in Item 1A.
-Risk Factor entitled "We face risks related to health epidemics, including the recent COVID-19 pandemic, which could have a material adverse effect on our business and results of operations," although YUPELRI net sales growth continued in 2020 compared to 2019, the trajectory was impacted by COVID-19, and we have observed increased volatility in YUPELRI sales.
-However, YUPELRI was profitable on a brand basis for the first time beginning in the second half of 2020.
+Risk Factor entitled "We face risks related to health epidemics, including the recent COVID-19 pandemic, which could have a material adverse effect on our business and results of operations," although YUPELRI net sales growth continued in 2020 compared to 2019, the trajectory was impacted by COVID-19, and we continue to observe increased volatility in YUPELRI sales through mid-2021.
+The observed volatility may continue for the remainder of 2021 and into 2022.
+However, YUPELRI has maintained profitability on a brand basis since the second half of 2020.
 In addition, we are tracking several key performance metrics to gauge success in building market acceptance, including formulary success and market access.